Tornquist/tornquist.github.io/_milestones/2016-04-ecd-network.md

 ---
-layout: milestone_left
+layout: milestone_right
-date_text: April 2016 - Present
+date_text: April 2016 - September 2016
 title: ECD Network
 description: >
   As the iOS engineer on the team, I am responsible for the native